zhixing/Ethernet_Packer_Reader/Readme.md

 - Extra Features:
 	- In question 1, able to analyze ping request and ping reply packets, and print their number.
-	- In question 2, able to analyze and printout responses of other queries including 'A' queries.
+	- In question 2, able to analyze and print out responses of other queries including 'A' queries.
-	- In question 2, albe to analyze and printout details of RRs of other types, including:
+	- In question 2, albe to analyze and print out details of RRs of other types, including:
 		- A Records
 		- NS Records
 		- CNAME Records